nits2010/DataStructureAlgo/DSA_Pattern/Pattern 15_0-1 Knapsack (Dynamic Programming).md

 This problem can be easily converted to the <b>[Longest Palindromic Subsequence (LPS)](#longest-palindromic-subsequence)</b> problem.
 We can use the fact that <b>LPS</b> is the best subsequence we can have, so any character that is not part of <b>LPS</b> must be removed.
 Please note that it is [‘Longest Palindromic SubSequence’](#longest-palindromic-subsequence) and not [‘Longest Palindrome Substring’](#👩🏽‍🦯-🌴-longest-palindromic-substring).

-So, our solution for a given string `str` will be:
+So, our solutionMimicPQ for a given string `str` will be:

 ```js
 Minimum_deletions_to_make_palindrome = Length(st) - LPS(st);